ronaspen/Tableau-Challenge/README.md

 I then used pandas (jupyter notebook) to first individually join June, July and August, and export the whole dataset as a 'summer months' excel file

 I did the same with joining December, Jan and Feb, and exported it to a 'winter months' excel file.
-I have added a folder with images of all the worksheets, dashboards and story, just incase there is any issue with Tableau Public.

 I then joined both the summer and winter excel files on another jupyter notebook, and exported it as a new excel file.